 By Daniel Albrigo

 Over the last couple of years, my musical interests have changed, like they have many times over the course of my life and career.

 A few years ago I was listening to mostly Reggae, Dancehall and tropically influenced music.
 After a while, this led right back into my interest

 By Jason Lambert

-If you hang around a tattoo shop long enough the chances are that you will hear a tattooer complain that tattooing is no longer as good as it was “in the old days.”
-One of the most common gripes along these lines is that people “these days” don’t just go into a shop and pick a design off the wall anymore, that tattooing is now about coddling customers wacky notions or interpreting their uncool dreams.
+If you hang around a tattoo shop long enough the chances are that you will hear a tattooer complain that tattooing is no longer as good as it was "in the old days."
+One of the most common gripes along these lines is that people "these days" don't

 Courtesy of Tattoo Archive: Sailor Jack Cripe was born in 1918 but very little of his early history is known.
 Once in show business he worked as a tattooist, tattoo attraction and banner painter and dabbled with sword swallowing and knife throwing.